salesforce/tough-cookie/README.md

 ### `.removeAllCookies(cb(err))`

+_Optional_.
 Removes all cookies from the store.

+Pass an error if one or more cookies can't be removed.

+**Note**: New method as of `tough-cookie` version 2.5, so not all Stores will implement this, plus some stores may choose not to implement this.

 ### `store.getAllCookies(cb(err, cookies))`

+_Optional_.
 Produces an `Array` of all cookies during `jar.serialize()`.
 The items in the array can be true `Cookie` objects or generic `Object`s with the [Serialization Format] data structure.

 Cookies SHOULD be returned in creation order to preserve sorting via `compareCookies()`.
 For reference, `MemoryCookieStore` will sort by `.creationIndex` since it uses true `Cookie` objects internally.
 If you don't return the cookies in creation order, they'll still be sorted by creation time, but this only has a precision of 1ms.
 See `compareCookies` for more detail.

 Pass an error if retrieval fails.

+**Note**: not all Stores can implement this due to technical limitations, so it is optional.

 ## MemoryCookieStore

 Inherits from `Store`.

 A just-in-memory CookieJar synchronous store implementation, used by default.
 Despite being a synchronous implementation, it's usable with both the synchronous and asynchronous forms of the `CookieJar` API.
+Supports serialization, `getAllCookies`, and `removeAllCookies`.

 ## Community Cookie Stores